eltrompetero/coniii/README.md

 * Debian 9 (Stretch)
 * Mac OS X 10.13 (High Sierra)

+Please let us know if your system has problems by filing an issue request on the GitHub page.
+Please provide a stack trace or other information that would be helpful in debugging.

 Some users may encounter difficulties with the multiprocess module, in which case the `n_cpus` kwarg can be set to 0 when the algorithm class instance is declared.
 This will disable the parallel computing functionality provided by the multiprocess module.

 ### Support
 Please file an issue on the GitHub if you have any problems or feature requests.
+Please provide a stack trace or other information that would be helpful in debugging.

+Online documentation is hosted at [https://eddielee.co/coniii/_build/html/index.html].